Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount

 Although it is only 2 and a half hours from the Grand Canyon to Monument Valley, considering that we would enter through Desert View, I recommend more than a one-day visit if you also want to see this area.

 HOW TO GET TO THE GRAND CANYON FROM ANTELOPE CANYON

-Antelope Canyon in Page is another place of interest located just a short distance from the Grand Canyon.
+Page is another place of interest located just a short distance from the Grand Canyon.
 Here you can visit Antelope Canyon and also visit the Horseshoe Bend.
 They are just two hours from the east entrance or two and a half hours from the North Rim.

 For us, the main stops in this area of our trip were the Grand Canyon and Antelope Canyon.
 As you can see, they are quite close to each other.